teuben/nemo/docs/source/install.rst

    make rebuild

 this will also preserve the possibly peculiar options for configure that you passed the first time it was installed.
+Or more importantly, if you had edited the $NEMOLIB/makedefs file.

 Advanced Installation
 ---------------------